jcatrysse/jira2redmine_migration/README.md

 3. **Push (`push`)** – in dry-run mode prints the target issue and entity ID for each queued comment/changelog.
-With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, reuses any `JOURNAL` upload tokens, and updates Redmine.
+With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, and updates Redmine with notes only.
 When `--use-extended-api` is enabled the request travels through `/extended_api/issues/:id.json`, carrying the original author and timestamp metadata so journal history matches Jira.
-   It then reconciles the resulting journal/attachment identifiers so reruns stay idempotent.

 > **Prerequisites:** run `10_migrate_issues.php --phases=push --confirm-push` to
-> create the parent issues first, and make sure the attachment migration has
+> create the parent issues first.
-> produced tokens for any binaries referenced by later comments.

 ## 16. Running `12_migrate_subtasks.php`